GrammaticalFramework/GF/src/tools/gftest/README.md

 Give a grammar, a concrete syntax, and an old version of the same grammar as a separate PGF file.
-The program generates test sentences for all functions, linearises with both grammars, and outputs those that differ between the versions.
+The program generates test sentences for all functions (if no other arguments), linearises with both grammars, and outputs those that differ between the versions.
 It writes the differences into files.

 Example: